janga1997/blendyn-wiki/Tutorial-1-Slider-Crank-Mechanism.md

 *NOTE: This tutorial was realized using an older version of the mbdyn-blender (Blendyn predecessor) add-on.
 Thus, part of if might be outdated now and some commands might have slightly changed.
-It will be updated soon, but in the meantime, I'm confident that you can find your way through the different bits!*
+It will be updated soon, but in the meantime, we're confident that you can find your way through the different bits!
+If you have troubles, please use the [Issues](https://github.com/zanoni-mbdyn/blendyn/issues) section to let us now.*
 - - -

 ## TUTORIAL 1.
 Rigid Crank Slider.